West Somerset Railway: West Somerset Railway Company

-In his contribution, Brunel described the valley of "a little brook called Donniford Brook " as being of prime importance to any route.
+In his contribution, Brunel described the valley of "a little brook called Donniford Brook" as being of prime importance to any route.
 He had concluded that the starting point should be either Watchet or Porlock, then direct to Williton to follow the Donniford Brook as far as Triscombe.
 Brunel then gave the initial calculations on the required tunnel to reach Bridgwater, which being 70 to 80 chains in length would require 50 shafts to be sunk, and as it also required approaches with a 1 in 50 gradient, would be very expensive.
 In his conclusion, Brunel stated his preference as a route from Watchet via Williton to Taunton, stating it to be both cheaper and offering more development options to increase passenger loading.

 The first meeting had been dominated by people from Minehead, Wiveliscombe and Bridgwater but, on 1 August 1856, a second meeting was held in Taunton.
 Brunel explained to those present the advantages of the different routes and gave some weight to the argument for a route to Bridgwater with a long tunnel under the Quantocks.
 He also suggested that the line should be continued to Minehead or Porlock but the meeting resolved to construct a railway only from Taunton to Watchet.

 Brunel was engaged to undertake a more detailed survey and the B&ER agreed to operate the line for ten years in return for 45% of the receipts.
-Plans were produced as required by British law in November 1856 and the West Somerset Railway Company was incorporated on 17 August 1857 by an Act of Parliament to build a railway from Taunton to Watchet.
+Plans were produced as required by British law in November 1856 and the West Somerset Railway Company was incorporated on 17 August 1857 by the West Somerset Railway Act 1857 (20 & 21 Vict. c. cxlv) to build a railway from Taunton to Watchet.
 A prospectus was issued to raise the required £120,000 and these were all subscribed by the end of the year.

 The railway's engineer, George Furness of London, started construction on 7 April 1859 at Crowcombe and construction lasted for nearly three years.
 The railway opened for passengers from Watchet Junction (2 mi west of Taunton) to Watchet on 31 March 1862; goods traffic commenced in August.
 Trains were operated through to Taunton railway station as no station was provided at the junction.
 On 8 June 1871 a second junction was brought into use where the WSR joined the B&ER main line for the Devon and Somerset Railway and a station was finally opened here, known as Norton Fitzwarren, on 8 June 1871 but branch line trains continued to operate through to Taunton.